lizardperson42/fairy-lights-pcb/README.md

 - The screw terminals are used to attach connectors for the LED strands, which use wire-to-wire connectors.
 - The 2-pin header is interposed between the power jack and the board's 5V rail.
   One can wire up a power switch to it or short it with a jumper.
+  Without external power, the board is mostly useless.
   The PCB includes a free area for installing a power switch close to the front-panel buttons.
 - The optional pin headers expose the pins of the WeMos D1 Mini module which are not used otherwise.
 - The SMD LEDs are connected in a chain around the board; it is not useful to populate only some of them.